seomoz/interpol/README.md

 * `Interpol::Sinatra::RequestParamsParser` validates and parses
   a sinatra `params` hash based on your endpoint params schema definitions.
+* `Interpol::RequestBodyValidator` is a rack middleware that validates and parses request bodies based on your schema definitions.

 You can use any of these tools individually or some combination of all of them.